namgang/grails322-plugin-issue/README.md

 * Fill in *Say Hi* with an arbitrary string and click *Create*
 * Watch the *show* view

-During startup you should see output on standard out from the plugin that shows it is being loaded.
+During startup you should see output on standard out from the pong plugin that shows it is being loaded.

 The *show* view should essentially echo your input.